bbbbbr/gimp-tilemap-gb/README.md

 ===========

 There are two versions of the tool:

-* GIMP plugin for importing & exporting Game Boy game tilemaps and tilesets.
+## Standalone, command line version: [png2gbtiles](/console)

-* Standalone, command line version: [png2gbtiles](/console) (export only)
+## GIMP plugin for importing & exporting Game Boy game tilemaps and tilesets.

 You can create a level map in Gimp (or other image editors) then export it to either C Source files for the GBDK, or export as .gbr / .gbm for editing and further work in either GBTD or GBMB.
 You can also import from .gbr and .gbm files, and re-export to them (tile order may change and not all app prefs may survive the import/re-export trip).